sage-code/maj/README.md

 Maj is designed primarly for artificial rezoning but it has secondary use-cases:

-1. Maj is for study other languages;
+1. Maj is for making friends;
-2. Maj is for making friends;
+2. Maj is for entertainment;
-3. Maj is for entertainment;
+3. Maj is for learning new languages;

 **Rad more:** [use case](case.md)